 - Overseeing hiring, firing, and development of nursing staff

-- Developing short and long-term goals for nursing department
+- Developing short and long-term goals for the nursing department

 - Establishing new policies and updating existing policies to improve the standard of care for patients

-Directors of Nursing generally work alongside other healthcare administrators, either from a central corporate location or an individual facility.
-Typically, Nursing Directors work during the first shift but may be needed to work off shifts including evenings, nights, and weekends depending on the work setting.
-They can work in a variety of settings including:
+Directors of Nursing generally work alongside other healthcare administrators from a central corporate location or an individual facility.
+Typically, nursing directors work during normal business hours, such as 9 to 5 pm, but may be needed to work off shifts, including evenings, nights, and weekends.

 - Hospitals